m4ktub/m4ktub.ws/_posts/2014-12-27-duplicity-backup-to-s3-with-raspberry-pi.md

 By coincidence, my [Raspberry Pi B+][3] has just arrived and as it operates with a power of [around 1.5 Watts][4] (with an wifi dongle) it is ideal to leave running doing the backups.
 At least while I don't need it as a media center, of course.
-So lets configure a backup system with the Pi, duplicity and S3 as the storage.
+So lets configure a backup system with the Pi (for short), duplicity and S3 as the storage.

 Base image
 ----------

 First we need to choose a base system for the Pi.
-If we also want a media server to occupy then [Raspbmc][5] seems pretty good.
-It has the added bonus of allowing to pre-configure the network settings which makes the first boot work even through wifi.
+If we also want a media server to occupy the cold nights then [Raspbmc][5] seems pretty good.
+Besides being a debian and having XBCM pre-configured it has the added bonus of allowing to pre-configure the network settings, which makes the first boot work even through wifi.

-We have to download and run the installer which then, in turn, downloads the latest Raspbmc network image and writes it to the micro USB card.
-After that, we just plug the Pi to the TV and to the power and watch it boot.
+We start by downloading and run the installer which then, in turn, downloads the latest Raspbmc network image and writes it to the micro USB card.
+After that, we just plug the Pi to the TV, plug it to the power and watch it boot.
 The first boot takes a while but it is possible to monitor it's progress on the TV.
-Just be sure that the DVI is connected when the Pi starts because sometimes connecting the DVI cable afterwards did not work as expected, for me.
+Just be sure that the DVI is connected when the Pi starts because connecting the DVI cable afterwards didn't always work.

 After a few restarts we get a configured XBMC.
 Tada!
 Anyway, today we're trying to configure a backup system so let's move on.